JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 #### Task creation

-Special functions that create new tasks, such as `Task.init` or `Task.detached`, or functions that otherwise cause passed closures to execute concurrently with the caller such as `MainActor.run`, must also transfer their argument.
+Special functions that create new tasks, such as `Task.init`, `Task.detached`, or `TaskGroup.addTask`, or functions that otherwise cause passed closures to execute concurrently with the caller such as `MainActor.run`, must also transfer their argument.
 In particular, the argument will be a closure, so any values captured in the closure will be in the same region as that closure, and transferring it will transfer those values.
 This transfer prevents races on those values between the caller and the executor of the passed closure.
 This prevents the following possible racy code from being expressible as well:

 ```swift
 func visitParksParallel(_ parks : [NationalPark], _ visitorName : String) {